 1. Speed Reading: The Amazing Technique of Tim Ferriss.

-His method consists of 2 steps:
+His method consists of 2 techniques:

-Ferriss calls this technique perceptual extension:
+Ferriss calls this technique perceptual expansion:

 How do our eyes see?

-2. New methods Spritz and Blinkist
+2. New Spritz and Blinkist techniques

-Spritz and Blinkist are two completely new, unique techniques, which will help you read not only faster, but also less.
+Spritz and Blinkist are two completely new unique techniques, which will help you read not only faster, but also less.

-3. Don't watch TV or go shopping
+3. Don't watch TV or get carried away with shopping

-4. Buy a reader
+4. Buy an e-reader

 5. Read more, but don't read everything.